AlessioNar/tulit/README.md

 The `tulit` package main components are:
 * a client to query and retrieve data from a variety of legal data sources.
 Currently the package supports the Cellar, LegiLux and Normattiva.
-* a parser to convert legal documents from a variety of formats to a json representation.
+* a parser to convert legal documents from a variety of formats to a standardised json representation.

 #### Retrieving legal documents